jrobind/soccer.js/README.md

 soccer.override([1, 2]); // teams at positions 1 and 2 swapped
 ```

-*note that any changes made using the `overide()` method will remain in effect __as long as no other library methods are called__.
+Note that any changes made using the `overide()` method will remain in effect __as long as no other library methods are called__.
 Calling other methods will revert any changes made by `override()`.
 To revert changes back again simply re-call the method.

 ### Sort